By Kevin Alan Lamb

-KAL: And it’s cool, while on this topic of processes and changes we didn’t expect, I got let go from work last week and it sort of came out of right field, I made the place my world, I think I did a pretty great job and most of the people, whether they were guests or artists that came through would probably agree with me, but it’s wild, sometimes you need to be shown the door to realize it was a bit of a cage, I loved that place but I was in that one place for a year-and-a-half and I’m an artist like you in many ways, and this past week I’ve been working in Corktown, Ford bought the Train Station which is a historic and beautiful building in Detroit, and it feels really good to be back out into the wild, I’ve been helping with operations, running into so many people!
-I was a substitute teacher for a year-and-a-half and I ran into some of my students, running into all of these people who I haven’t seen in a while because I was serving another man’s dream, not my own, and I’d only see my friends when they came to shows, and it was amazing and I loved my time there but now every day I feel better, more alive; yesterday I had my next great book idea which gonna feature 10 bands, and with the way this conversation is going, I think you guys just found your way into it.
+KAL: And it’s cool, while on this topic of processes and changes we didn’t expect, I got let go from work last week and it sort of came out of right field.
+I made the place my world.
+I think I did a pretty great job and most of the people, whether they were guests or artists that came through would probably agree with me, but it’s wild, sometimes you need to be shown the door to realize it was a bit of a cage.
+I loved that place but I was in that one place for a year-and-a-half and I’m an artist like you in many ways, and this past week I’ve been working in Corktown: Ford bought the Train Station which is a historic and beautiful building in Detroit, and it feels really good to be back out into the wild.
+I’ve been helping with operations, running into so many people!
+I was a substitute teacher for a year-and-a-half and I ran into some of my students, running into all of these people who I haven’t seen in a while because I was serving another man’s dream, not my own.
+I’d only see my friends when they came to shows, and it was amazing and I loved my time there but now every day I feel better, more alive.
+Yesterday I had my next great book idea which is gonna feature 10 bands, and with the way this conversation is going, I think you guys just found your way into it.

 Mike: Nice! [laughing]

-KAL: It’s gonna be called This is a Good Sound, 10 bands, I’m going to have a brand or sponsor connected with each band so that sponsor can connect their brand with all of your community and I’m gonna let the bands have the book at cost so you could sign it and price it however you wish and make money selling it on your merch table, having our stories connect and it’s just really cool, I don’t think this would have come to me in the middle of, speaking of social media!
+KAL: It’s gonna be called This is a Good Sound, featuring 10 bands.
+I’m going to have a brand or sponsor connected with each band so that sponsor can connect their brand with all of your community and I’m gonna let the bands have the book at cost so you could sign it and price it however you wish and make money selling it on your merch table.
+This will connect our stories and it’s just really cool.
+I don’t think this would have come to me in the middle of, speaking of social media!
 Running all the social media, doing all these things, but I got reminded that I have to live.

 Mike: Dude yeah!
 And I guess in one way, congrats I think that’s amazing!
 Sometimes, I think a lesson that I keep learning in life is that sometimes that change that you fear so much is the light that you need, or the fire that you need to be relit, and sometimes it’s hard to see it from that angle, but I think that every time I emerge on the other side of something I thought was a negative change, it has lead me to somewhere much better.
 And you can resist those things but I think that after a while you have to kind of stop fighting upstream, and kind of just give into the current of life and I think you kind of heed those signs, and that stuff’s great, I’be had that same experience to, and in regards to the book thing, of course we’d be honored and I appreciate you even considering us for something like that.
 Yeah man, good on you.